Standard User Guide

 Logos on the launch page

-Buttons on the launch page
+Buttons on the left of the launch page

 File structure